-To directly assay whether TRIP13 converts C-MAD2 to O-MAD2, we took advantage of the fact that in the dimerization-defective MAD2R133A mutant, the open and closed conformers are separable by anion-exchange chromatography (Figure 6C, Figure 4-figure supplement 1A) (Luo et al., 2004).
-When we incubated p31(comet) + C-MAD2R133A with TRIP13, the p31(comet):C-MAD2 complex that initially forms was dissociated, and C-MAD2R133A was converted to the open conformer (Figure 6D, Figure 6-figure supplement 1A,B).
+To directly assay whether TRIP13 converts C-MAD2 to O-MAD2, we took advantage of the fact that in the dimerization-defective MAD2R133A mutant, the open and closed conformers are separable by anion-exchange chromatography (Figure 7C, Figure 5-figure supplement 2A) (Luo et al., 2004).
+When we incubated p31(comet) + C-MAD2R133A with TRIP13, the p31(comet):C-MAD2 complex that initially forms was dissociated, and C-MAD2R133A was converted to the open conformer (Figure 7D).
 This conversion depended on active TRIP13, ATP, and p31(comet).
-Despite a high rate of ATP hydrolysis, the TRIP13 pore-loop mutant W221A was unable to catalyze MAD2 conversion, illustrating that pore loop integrity is critical for MAD2 conformational conversion.
+Despite a high rate of ATP hydrolysis, the TRIP13W221A pore-loop mutant was unable to catalyze MAD2 conversion, illustrating that pore loop integrity is critical for MAD2 conformational conversion.
 To directly measure the catalytic activity of TRIP13, we titrated the enzyme and monitored C-MAD2R133A to O-MAD2R133A conversion.
-At 37°C, a single TRIP13 hexamer catalyzes the conversion of 1.9 +/- 0.2 MAD2 molecules per minute (Figure 6E).
-Combining this data with TRIP13’s fully-stimulated ATPase activity in these conditions (16.7 +/- 0.3 ATP min-1 per hexamer; Figure 6-figure supplement 1C), we estimate that TRIP13 hydrolyzes 8-10 ATP’s per MAD2 conformational conversion.
-This number is lower than prior measurements of NSF-mediated SNARE complex disassembly () (Cipriano et al., 2013; Shah et al., 2015) or ClpX-mediated unfolding of a small model substrate (~150 ATP) (Burton et al., 2001), likely reflecting that MAD2 conformational conversion may require only a local perturbation of the safety-belt motif, rather than complete unfolding (see Discussion).
+At 37°C, a single TRIP13 hexamer catalyzes the conversion of 1.9 +/- 0.2 MAD2 molecules per minute (Figure 7E).
+Combining this measurement with TRIP13’s fully-stimulated ATPase activity in these conditions (16.7 +/- 0.3 ATP min-1 per hexamer; Figure 7G), we estimate that TRIP13 hydrolyzes 8-10 ATP’s per MAD2 conformational conversion.
+This number is lower than prior measurements of NSF-mediated SNARE complex disassembly (10-50 ATP per event, depending on experimental conditions) (Cipriano et al., 2013; Shah et al., 2015) or ClpX-mediated unfolding of a small model substrate (~150 ATP) (Burton et al., 2001), likely reflecting that MAD2 conformational conversion may require only a local perturbation of the safety-belt motif, rather than complete unfolding (see Discussion).
+Also, as C-MAD2 bound to a partner protein such as CDC20 is likely more thermodynamically stable than the unliganded C-MAD2R133A used in this assay, disassembly and conformational conversion of ligand-bound MAD2 may be significantly higher than the 8-10 ATP we measured for C-MAD2R133A.

 Finally, we tested the ability of mutant p31(comet) constructs that disrupt binding to either MAD2 or TRIP13 to support MAD2 conformational conversion.
-The MAD2-binding mutant (Q86A/F193A) and two TRIP13-binding mutants (Δ159-164 or P230A/K231A) all modestly reduced MAD2 conversion compared to wild-type p31(comet) (Figure 6F).
-Combinations of these mutants, however, almost completely eliminated MAD2 conversion (Figure 6F), illustrating that the adapter function of p31(comet) is critical for TRIP13 to recognize and convert C-MAD2 to O-MAD2.
+The MAD2-binding mutant (Q86A/F193A) and two TRIP13-binding mutants (Δ159-164 or P230A/K231A) each modestly reduced MAD2 conversion compared to wild-type p31(comet) (Figure 7F).
+Combinations of these mutants, however, almost completely eliminated MAD2 conversion (Figure 7F), illustrating that the adapter function of p31(comet) is critical for TRIP13 to recognize and convert C-MAD2 to O-MAD2.

 Discussion

-Our data show that Pch2/TRIP13 is a new family of AAA+ ATPases with hybrid structural and mechanistic properties.
-First, the PCH-2 hexamer architectures shows close mechanistic parallels with the bacterial protein unfoldase ClpX.
-These parallels suggest that Pch2/TRIP13 engages its substrates within the hexamer pore, and undergoes coordinated ATP hydrolysis-coupled conformational changes to mediate substrate unfolding.
-In contrast to ClpX, however, Pch2/TRIP13 does not completely unfold its HORMA protein substrates.
+Our data show that Pch2/TRIP13 is a AAA+ ATPase with structural and mechanistic properties similar to both the “classic remodelers” and the bacterial protein unfoldase ClpX.
+First, the PCH-2 hexamer architecture shows close mechanistic parallels with ClpX, suggesting a shared mechanism for nucleotide-dependent conformational changes driving pore loop motions and substrate remodeling.
+Our structural and biochemical data suggest that Pch2/TRIP13 engages its substrates within the hexamer pore, and undergoes coordinated ATP hydrolysis-coupled conformational changes to mediate substrate unfolding.
+In contrast to ClpX, however, Pch2/TRIP13 does not completely unfold its HORMA domain protein substrates.
 Rather, we have shown that TRIP13 catalyzes a much more subtle structural change, converting closed MAD2 to its open state.
-We propose that TRIP13 specifically unfolds the C-terminal safety belt region of MAD2, then allows it to refold into the open state, which is less thermodynamically stable than the closed state but acts as a kinetic trap during folding (Luo and Yu, 2008; Luo et al., 2004).
+We propose that TRIP13 specifically unfolds the C-terminal safety belt region of MAD2, then allows it to refold into the open state.
 Given the mechanistic similarities between Pch2/TRIP13 and the processive unfoldase ClpX, however, an obvious question is how unfolding by Pch2/TRIP13 is controlled to achieve HORMA domain conformational conversion instead of complete unfolding.